Why is the Medium the Message

 • Cameras extend eyes

-Cool media require active participation.
+Cool media require participation.
 Reading is cool.
-Meaning must be constructed by the reader.
+Meaning must be actively constructed.

 Hot media overwhelm the senses with high-definition information.
-Television, photography, and video flood perception instantly.
+Television, photography, and video deliver context instantly.

 🗳 Politics as Show Business

-In print, arguments stand or fall on logic and coherence.
+In print, arguments rise or fall on structure and logic.

 This isn’t corruption.